 - Search for a Rental Car and Not Get one!

 How Do I Overcome Paralysis by Analysis?

-Determine your Issue
+Determine Your Issue

 Do the Results Matter?

 If I am going to ignore what the numbers tell me, then I try to stop the paralysis and make some moves.
-If however, I want the numbers I determine how can I analyze the problem?
+If however, I want the numbers I determine how can I analyze the problem.

 I know that when I figure out whether that analysis won’t change my mind, half my problems fade away and I can make a decision.
-But lets say you don’t have an issue that needs to be analyzed how do you do it?
+But let’s say you don’t have an issue that needs to be analyzed how do you do it?

-If I have a numbers issue – I go to see the best site ever to see if someone has already create a calculator for the problem.
+If I have a numbers issue – I go to see the best site ever to see if someone has already created a calculator for the problem.
 If not, I grab a plain old excel spreadsheet!